GargoilXD/PIE/README.md

 # Pie

 Pie is a simple inference engine and knowledge base system in Rust.
-The project aims to provide efficient and scalable processing capabilities, leveraging Rust's safety and performance features, as well as creating a powerful inference engine.
+The project aims to provide efficient and scalable processing capabilities by leveraging Rust's safety and performance features, as well as by providing a powerful inference engine.

 ## Features

 - **Inference Engine**: Processes and evaluates logic rules.
 - **Knowledge Base**: Manages and stores dynamic data for inference and decision-making.
+- **Interactive Query Mode**: Allows users to enter queries interactively.
+- **Proof Mode**: Prove specific facts using command-line options.
 - Modular design for ease of extension and integration.

 ## Project Structure